WT000/JAVAAE2/README.md

 # JAVAAE2
-The AE2 for COM528, similar to the AE1 but done individually and with a shopping-cart service.
+The AE2 for OODD, similar to the AE1 but done individually and with a shopping-cart service.